-3.6.
+2.7.
 Application of criteria for security deposit

-It must be emphasised that the applicable Retail Code provisions set out very limited grounds on which new residential customers should pay a security deposit.
+The Retail Code provisions set out very limited grounds on which new residential customers can be required to pay a security deposit.

 In particular, the Industry Regulator has received legal advice to the effect that "acceptable credit history information" would be interpreted as "objectively acceptable" or "acceptable to a reasonable person" - not "acceptable at the sole discretion of the retailer".